 Architecture Principles play a critical role in guiding the architecture work that ultimately has the responsibility of defining the Enterprise's future direction and the transitions it needs to reach that future state.
-The Architecture Principles are typically created at the time the architecture program is set up and are reviewed and ratified by the Architecture Steering Committee.
-It is important that they are aligned with any existing Enterprise Principles, but that they interpret these in a way that makes them meaningful and applicable at the architecture level.
-It is common to define a set of principles for each of the architecture domains with a common group that spans more than one domain.
+The Architecture Principles are typically created at the time the architecture program is set up, and are reviewed and ratified by the Architecture Steering Committee.
+It is important that they are aligned with any existing Enterprise Principles, but also that they interpret these in a way that makes them meaningful and applicable at the architecture level.
+It is common to define a set of principles for each of the architecture domains, with a common group that spans more than one domain.
 These groups of principles typically exist:

 - Business Principles

 - Information (Data) Principles

 - Application Principles